Skip to content

 Find ready work

-kata ready lists open issues with no open predecessor blocking them:
+kata next chooses the highest-priority open issue with no open predecessor blocking it:

 kata ready